bihor/fp_masterquiz/Documentation/User/Index.rst

 - Show a selected quiz/poll/test and order the questions by tag: on each page will be shown questions of one tag (Ajax-version is not working yet).

+- Show an intro page and then a quiz.

 - Show a result of a quiz/poll/test

 - Show a highscore of a quiz